Uric Acid, Pain & Diclofenac

 Next Uric Acid Pain Steps

 You have seen how diclofenac can be useful as a short term pain reliever.
-Like all NSAIDs, it is not without risk.
+But, like all NSAIDs, it is not without risk.

 Gout treatment for pain relief should always be viewed as a short term measure until uric acid is lowered to suitable levels.

-You should establish a clear plan for lowering uric acid with your doctor, and discuss if diclofenac is suitable in your circumstances, or if a better pain relief treatment is available.
+You should establish a clear plan for lowering uric acid with your doctor and discuss if diclofenac is suitable in your circumstances, or if a better pain relief treatment is available.
+Also, note that I mentioned Voltaren as a common diclofenac brand.
+But it is an Over The Counter (OTC) medication.
+So, it might not be strong enough for serious gout attacks.
+Therefore, if you are considering Voltaren for gout, you should discuss prescription-strength diclofenac doses with your doctor.

 Uric Acid Pain References

-- Meteyer CU, Rideout BA, Gilbert M, Shivaprasad HL, Oaks JL.
+1. Meteyer CU, Rideout BA, Gilbert M, Shivaprasad HL, Oaks JL.
 Pathology and proposed pathophysiology of diclofenac poisoning in free-living and experimentally exposed oriental white-backed vultures (Gyps bengalensis).
 J. Wildl.
 Dis.
 2005;41(4):707-716.
-Visceral Gout Vulture Diclofenac Poisoning Full Text (PDF)

-- Al-Arfaj HF, Alballa SR, Alhaider AA, et al. Effect of short-term use of different non-steroidal anti-inflammatory drugs on renal function during fasting in ramadan.
+3. Al-Arfaj HF, Alballa SR, Alhaider AA, et al. Effect of short-term use of different non-steroidal anti-inflammatory drugs on renal function during fasting in ramadan.
 Saudi J Kidney Dis Transpl.
-1995;6(1):9-14. – Uric Acid & Pain Relief: Kidney Function Effects Full Text (PDF)
+1995;6(1):9-14.